 The solar wind is a gas of charged particles known as plasma, a state of matter governed by its own set physical laws just as the more common solids, liquids, and gases are.
 As the solar wind sweeps out into space, it creates a space environment filled with radiation as well as magnetic fields that trail all the way back to the sun.
 This space environment is augmented by interstellar cosmic rays and occasional concentrated clouds of solar material that burst off the sun, known as coronal mass ejections.

-Plasmas and their embedded magnetic fields affect the formation, evolution and destiny of planets and planetary systems.
-The heliosphere shields the solar system from galactic cosmic radiation.
-Our habitable planet is shielded by its magnetic fi eld, protecting it from solar and cosmic particle radiation and from erosion of the atmosphere by the solar wind.
-Planets without a shielding magnetic field, such as Mars and Venus, are exposed to those processes and evolve differently.
-And on Earth, the magnetic field changes strength and configuration during its occasional polarity reversals, altering the shielding of the planet from external radiation sources.
+This complex environment surrounds the planets and ultimately has a crucial effect on the formation, evolution, and destiny of planetary systems.
+For one thing, our heliosphere acts as a giant shield, protecting the planets from galactic cosmic radiation.
+Earth is additionally shielded by its own magnetic field, the magnetosphere [link to 2e.Magnetosphere], which protects us not only from solar and cosmic particle radiation but also from erosion of the atmosphere by the solar wind.
+Planets without a shielding magnetic field, such as Mars and Venus, are exposed to such processes and have evolved differently.

 NASA's studies of the heliosphere include research into: how the solar wind behaves near Earth; what causes and sustains magnetic and electric fields around other planets; how does the heliosphere interact with the interstellar medium; what do the boundaries of the heliosphere look like; what is the origin and evolution of the solar wind and the interstellar cosmic rays; and what contributes to the habitability of exoplanets.